 If you know me then you would know that I love stunning alpine lakes (almost more than traveling itself!)
-Over the years I’ve been lucky enough to visit many blue lakes situated high up in the mountains – and Joffre Lakes just outside of Whistler is one of the best I’ve ever seen!
+Over the years I’ve been lucky enough to visit many blue lakes situated high up in the mountains.
+With that said, Joffre Lakes just outside of Whistler is one of the best I’ve ever seen!

 Just picture stunning mountain peaks, a glacier, turquoise lakes, and beautiful pine forest.
 Yep, I know what you’re thinking… where do I sign up!

-It’s easily one of the most popular hiking trails in British Columbia and the main trail leads to not one, but three lakes: the lower, middle and upper lake.
-They are all stunning, but my personal favorite is the middle lake.
+It’s easily one of the most popular hiking trails in all of British Columbia and the main trail leads to not one, but three lakes – the lower, middle and upper lake.
+They’re all stunning, but my personal favorite is the middle lake.

-At the start of the trail, there is a large carpark and another one a minute down the highway.
+Important: At the start of the trail, there is a large car parking lot and another one a minute down the highway.
 These may seem large but they often fill up before lunchtime.
 My recommendation is to arrive before 9 am to start the hike.
 This way you can easily get parking as well as avoid the bulk of the crowds.

-Honestly, I can’t recommend this hike enough.
-If you do only one hike in the area, make it Joffre Lakes!
+Honestly, I can’t recommend the Joffre Lakes hike enough.
+The trail is one of the bes tthings to do in Whistler.
+If you do only one hike in Whsitler, make it Joffre Lakes!

 3. Ride the world’s longest gondola